GabrielC101/inotifier/README.md

-# README #
+# Inotifier #

-### What is this repository for? ###
-This repository automatically names new files in a designated folder.
-The date of file create are appended on to the file name.
+This repo allows the end user to set up inotify watches, and create callbacks that resopnd to inotify events.

 This project is the "pet project" of the developer, and is currently not entertaining pull requests.
 This may change in the future.